Missouri Court Records

 - The accused neither holds a commercial driver's license nor was he driving a commercial vehicle at the time of the arrest.

 Offenses not eligible for expungement are outlined under Mo.
 Rev. Stat. § 610.140.
-Under this section, a person can apply to seal multiple records for arrests for offenses, violations, and infractions in their lifetime.
-However, it shall not be more than two misdemeanors or ordinance violations with an authorized term of imprisonment or more than one felony offense.
-The rule that a person can apply to expunge their records after one year for a misdemeanor and three years for a felony will not apply where the arrest is in respect of:
+According to this section, a person may apply to seal multiple records for arrests for offenses, violations, and infractions in their lifetime.
+However, you can't expunge more than two misdemeanor or ordinance violations or more than one felony offense.

 - Any dangerous felony as defined in section 556.061 (arson, attempted rape, forcible sodomy)